 - New or sudden changes in mood, behavior, actions, thoughts, or feelings, especially if severe.

-- Pay particular attention to such changes when fluoxetine oral solution is started or when the dose is changed.
+- Pay particular attention to such changes when fluoxetine is started or when the dose is changed.

 Keep all follow-up visits with your healthcare provider and call between visits if you are worried about symptoms.